tmo1/sms-db/README.md

 (This does not add any processing efficiency over invoking sms-db multiple times - it just saves typing.
 A future version of the program may allow the import of multiple files with a single invocation of sms-db and a single database connection.)

 For examples of querying the database, see [querying](./querying.md).

+**IMPORTANT**: to avoid data loss, all message sources should be retained after import by sms-db, both because of the possibility of corruption of the database due to bugs, and due to the fact that the database format is not yet entirely stable and may change with future versions of sms-db.
+In both of these cases it may be necessary to rebuild the database from the original message sources.

 ## Input Formats